meta-llama/llama-recipes/recipes/llama_api_providers/groq-example-templates/llamachat-conversational-chatbot-with-llamaIndex/README.md

 ##Usage

 You will need to store a valid Groq API Key as a secret to proceed with this example.
 You can generate one for free [here](https://console.groq.com/keys).

-You can [fork and run this application on Replit](https://replit.com/@GroqCloud/LlamaChat-Conversational-Chatbot-with-LlamaIndex) or run it on the command line with `python main.py`.